Clarivate-LSPS/tMDataLoader/README.md

 INSTALLING
 ==========

+For PostgreSQL:

+	gradlew deployJar -Pdatabase=postgresql

+For Oracle:

+	gradlew deployJar -Pdatabase=oracle

+Gradle will create tm_etl.jar in root directory with all necessary dependencies for specified database.

-Just copy tm_etl.jar to any directory on the server.
+Then, just copy tm_etl.jar to any directory on the server.
 It can be on the same machine as Transmart or any other one that has direct access to TM_CZ database schema used by tranSMART.

 Then, edit Config.groovy file and put it in your ~/.tm_etl directory.
 Please make sure you edit the configuration file before using the tool.